The integration of SEPA_CT and SEPA_DD into CGI_XML_CT/CGI_XML_DD

 2668719 – Attributes for the life cycle of Payment Medium Formats.

-All Payment Medium Formats for SAP S/4HANA Cloud is on this link.
+List of all Payment Medium Formats for SAP S/4HANA Cloud is on this link.

-All Payment Medium Formats for SAP S/4HANA is on this link.
+List of all Payment Medium Formats for SAP S/4HANA is on this link.

 Mass Synchronization in DMEEX SAP blog

 Payment Medium Formats in SAP blogs

 I have worked on this CGI_XML_CT/DD solution with two end-users now, including SEPA payments.

 These customers have gained the benefit of quicker project rollouts, as there is less need to create multiple PMW & DMEE objects.
 We have been able to use a single CGI_XML_CT/DD for all our ISO20022 CT/DD requirements successfully.
 Specific bank requirements, where not met in the SAP standard country BADIs, can be achieved through the customer-implemented BADIs.

 The restriction of payment file changes to bank country through the BADI filters is helpful in reducing regression impact.
 This has been a difficult issue where clients have shared DMEE objects previously.
 Whilst this works well, It could be interesting to increase the flexibility of the BADI filters on customer BADIs, so that regression could be limited by house bank.

 One issue has been that payment file changes are requiring ABAP, rather than configuration of DMEE object.
 This requires some re-skilling amongst technical specialists involved in payment file output.
 On the other hand, this has ensured that changes to the payment output are made in a more considered way.

 There are some minor cases of remaining nodes in the CGI_XML_CT DMEE that are not referencing the BADI solution, hopefully these will be rectified via OSS soon!